Corporate Travel & Expense Policy Template

 - Who to submit expense reports to

-- What to include in reimbursement requests
+- What to include in reimbursement requests, such as original receipts

 - Deadline for submitting reimbursement requests